 As a homeowner or business owner, it’s crucial to be aware of the signs that your air conditioning system might be on the verge of failure.
 By identifying these hidden indicators early on, you can take proactive measures to prevent a complete breakdown, costly repairs, or discomfort during the sweltering summer months.
-In this article, we’ll delve into the ten hidden signs that your AC unit is about to give up and provide actionable tips on what to do when you encounter them.
+These warning signs can include weak airflow, insufficient cooling, strange noises, frequent cycling, and rising energy bills.
+An AC repair technician can inspect airflow, refrigerant charge, electrical parts, and thermostat response before a small issue turns into a full system failure.
+The U.S. Department of Energy explains that common central air conditioner problems can include disrupted airflow, faulty installation, poor service procedures, and incorrect refrigerant charge, making air conditioner warning signs important to address early.

 1. Weak Airflow